Show All Answers

 Disregard of this rule will result in confiscation of the device - to be returned at the end of the day.

 Campers are usually grouped by the grade they are entering in September (either mixed or separated genders).
 Groups will have 15 campers with 2 counselors.
 Groups will be required to maintain appropriate social distancing methods from other groups.
 Groups will NOT change during the course of a camp session.

 Crystal Springs activities are based on physical size, not age or ability.
 Participation will be determined according to the guidelines established by park attendants.
 Camp does not provide swimming lessons.

-Crystal Springs does not allow you to bring in your own personal flotation devices however coast guard approved flotation devices are available at Crystal Springs.
+Crystal Springs does not allow you to bring in your own personal flotation devices.
+However, coast guard approved flotation devices will be provided for all campers in first and second grade.
+Campers in grades 3 and up can use a flotation device available at Crystal Springs.

 If you need additional information about Crystal Springs, visit the Crystal Springs Family Waterpark page.